-The centres and the date of holding the examination as mentioned above are liable to be changed at the discretion of the Commission.
-Applicants should note that there will be a ceiling on the number of candidates allotted to each of the Centres, except Chennai, Delhi, Dispur, Kolkatta and Nagpur.
+The centres and the date of holding the required to take the examination at any examination as mentioned above are liable to be changed at the discretion of the Commission.
+Applicants should note that there will be a ceiling on the number of candidates allotted to each of the Centres, except Chennai, Dispur, Kolkatta and Nagpur.
 Allotment of Centres will be on the "first-apply-first allot" basis, and once the capacity of a particular Centre is attained, the same will be frozen.
 Applicants, who cannot get a Centre of their choice due to ceiling, will be required to choose a Centre from the remaining ones.
 Applicants are, thus, advised that they may apply early so that they could get a Centre of their choice.